 These shrimp were deveined and the shells were removed before marinating and skewering them.

-I use flat, stainless steel kabob skewers.
+I use flat, stainless steel kabob skewers for my Baja shrimp kabobs.
 I’m not a fan of the bamboo skewers.
 They burn easily and the food twirls on them making it difficult to grill properly.

 Spicy Baja BBQ Baja Shrimp Kabobs